Idani27/patient-risk-identifier-v2/README.md

 - **Machine Learning Pipeline:** Data preprocessing, model training, evaluation, and saving using `joblib`.
 - **Web App:** A simple form that lets users input data and receive a prediction instantly.
 - **Presentation-Ready:** Includes a professional PowerPoint deck summarizing the project and findings.

 ---

+## 📁 Flask Template Note

+Flask automatically looks for HTML files inside a folder named `templates/` (lowercase and plural).
+Make sure your `index.html` file is located at:

+patient-risk-identifier-v2/
+├── templates/
+│ └── index.html

+Otherwise, you may get a `TemplateNotFound` error when running the app.

+---